 - Where possible to fund, and/or develop partnerships with, local communities and/or naturalists, in order to develop low-impact and environmentally friendly tourist facilities in exceptional wildlife areas.
 Koshi Camp and Suklaphanta Wildlife Camp are examples of such partnerships.

-- To run our UK office (a renovated 18th century mill and barn) in as energy-efficient a manner as possible.
+- To run our UK office (a beautiful barn conversion set amongst a 12-acre grassland site in the village of Chawton) in as energy-efficient a manner as possible.

 It is our aim to encourage and develop a passion for wildlife and wild places amongst our customers (many of whom are novices, trying this form of holiday for the first time), and the conservation of them.